lichenscript/lichenscript/README.md

 # LichenScript

-A ligtweight language compiled to JavaScript/C.
+A lightweight language compiled to JavaScript/C.
 Easy to integrated with the Web Ecosystem.

 ## Why